 Content quality must be exhibited consistently throughout a web resource site.
-It frequently happens that the home page draws much more attention from resource creators and less care is given to the more detailed pages.
-The primary reason may perhaps be the idea that users always start from a home page but this is not necessarily the case: it is entirely likely that search engines will deliver users directly to a page deep within the site which appears to contain topical content.
+It frequently happens that the home page draws much more attention from resource creators and enthusiasm fades away when it comes to the more detailed pages.
+The primary reason perhaps may be the idea that users always stake start from a home page but this is not necessarily the case: it is entirely likely that search engines will deliver users directly to a page deep within the site which appears to contain topical content.
 Thus every page potentially has to function as a first entry point to the entire resource.
-To maintain consistency of quality:

-- Ensure that all content on your site are properly reviewed and tested before they are uploaded. - Ensure that the global web site design and style is followed on every page. - Adopt a single standard practice for hyperlinking to internal and external web pages.
+- Ensure that all content on your site are properly reviewed and tested before they are uploaded. - Ensure that the global web site design and style is followed on every page - Adopt a single standard practice for hyperlinking to internal and external web pages.
 Maintain the same colour and text style for such links throughout the site.